DEPARTMENT OF HEALTH AND HUMAN SERVICES

 Members of the Public Attending

-The total number watching online was reported to NIH Videocast as 190.
+The total number watching online was reported by NIH Videocast to 316.

 NHLBI Employees Attending

-Several NHLBI staff members were present and in attendance via Zoom.
+Several NHLBI staff members were in-person and virtually via Zoom.

 This portion of the meeting was closed to the public in accordance with the determination that it concerned matters exempt from mandatory disclosures under Sections 552b(c)(4) and 552b(c)(6), Title 5, U.S. Code and Section 10(d) of the Federal Advisory Committee Act, as amended.